PayPal Pay in 3 now available.

 If you store heating oil at your home then you have a duty to the environment.
 As outlined in government legislation, this means you are responsible for ensuring no oil is released into the environment.
 If you need to dispose of any kerosene heating oil, contact your local council to find out the location of your nearest licensed site.

 If you need to arrange the removal or disposal of an old domestic oil tank, this must be completed by a qualified individual to ensure there is no contamination to the environment.
-Many parts of your home heating oil tank may recyclable, so make sure you ask about recycling during the removal process.
+Many parts of your home heating oil tank may be recyclable, so make sure you ask about recycling during the removal process.

-What I should do if my domestic heating oil leaks?
+What should I do if my domestic heating oil leaks?

 Investing in regular services and maintenance is vital to preventing a leak from your domestic home oil storage tank.
 However, if your tank is leaking, there are steps you need to take immediately to prevent further damage to the environment.

-These include, turning off the tap to prevent oil flow, trying to find the source of the leak and use sand to absorb any spilt oil.
+These include turning off the tap to prevent oil flow, trying to find the source of the leak and use sand to absorb any spilt oil.
 In addition to this, take steps to ensure the oil does not reach nearby water sources or buildings, and aim to identify how much oil has been lost to inform your insurance provider.
 We also recommend that you get in touch with your fuel supplier to remove remaining fuel.
 If the leak has contaminated water and/or the surrounding environment contact the Environmental Agency to make them aware of this, so that they can take the necessary actions following the leak.
 The leak may have damaged buildings, if this is the case make sure to arrange for OFTEC registered engineers to assess and repair your tank.

 Home heating oil with no hidden costs